 Typically, giving money is the easiest, even when you don’t have much.
 It tends to help promote the myth that you are generous.

-Generous with your time can be more difficult, because it tends to be for things that are often quite mundane.
+Being generous with your time can be more difficult because it tends to be for things that are often quite mundane.
 Like…

 - …listening to kids recite their verses at Awana

 - …taking a meal to a family